 Example for running a multi-agent autogen workflow.

-Generate code from text prompts
+Generate code from a description

-Generate and edit code snippets
+Generate code snippets and answer programming questions

 Create sentient AI systems using Sentience Programming Language

-Generate code for your app with a description
+Generate Python code from a description

 AutoGen MultiAgent Example is a demonstration of a multi-agent workflow for auto-generating approved code and its associated help documentation.
 It serves as an example implementation for running such workflows, showcasing how multiple AI agents can collaborate to produce high-quality code and documentation efficiently.